Sundar-07/color-picker-html/README.md

 # color-picker-html
-Color picker for web developers.
+Color picker for web developers/designers.

 Use this site to pick color for HTML/CSS. :-)